elodieerbe/my-cs220-test/README.md

-#
+# This is my test cs220 repo.
 This is my test cs220 repo.
-I'm experiencing with git and github
+I'm experiencing with git and github.